 - Maternal: bony or soft tissue masses in maternal pelvis

 - High presenting part; not engaged; ruptured membranes

 - Frequent uterine contractions

 - Edematous vulva

-- Cesarean section for any maternal etiologies or congenital anomalies
+- Cesarean delivery for any maternal etiologies or congenital anomalies

 - Compound presentation

 - Transverse lie